-Treaty Trader & Investor Visas and Visas for Australians in Specialty Occupations
+Treaty Trader & Treaty Investor and Australians in Specialty Occupations

-Generally, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a nonimmigrant visa for temporary stay, or an immigrant visa for permanent residence.
-Treaty Trader (E-1), Treaty Investor (E-2), and Australian in Specialty Occupation (E-3) visas are for citizens of countries with which the United States maintains treaties of commerce and navigation.
+Generally, a non-citizen who wishes to travel to the United States must first obtain a visa, either a nonimmigrant visa for temporary stay, or an immigrant visa for permanent residence.
+Treaty Trader (E-1), Treaty Investor (E-2), and Australian in Specialty Occupation (E-3) nonimmigrant visas may be issued to elegible nationals of countries with which the United States maintains treaties of commerce and navigation or are considered a treaty country based on legislation.
 For a list of participating countries, select Treaty Countries.

 • engage in substantial trade, including trade in services or technology, in qualifying activities, principally between the United States and the treaty country;